silx-kit/silx-training/software_engineering/1_Project/index.rst

 The cycle 2-3-4 is the normal development cycle for a local project.

-Any git repository contains all the history of the project, i.e all commit with authors, data time, file changed, and the chain of commits called *branch*
+Any git repository contains all the history of the project, i.e all commits with authors, data time, file changed, and the chain of commits called *branch*

 ----